input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 Consider the following scenario.

 1. Alice on the mainchain transfers 100 `MCToken`s to her own sidechain address by paying 1 `MCToken` to a `LockBoxValidator` 100 times.
-So there are 100 UTxOs at the `LockBoxValidator` address in the mainchain each with a single `MCToken`.
+   Thus, there are 100 UTxOs at the `LockBoxValidator` address in the mainchain each with a single `MCToken`.

 2. Bob on the sidechain trades Alice for all of her corresponding sidechain tokens of `MCToken`.